When can babies eat mozzarella cheese?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 8 months old: Offer fresh mozzarella in thin, wide slices or if you think baby can pick it up, thin long slices.
+6 to 8 months old: Offer fresh mozzarella in thin, wide rounds or, if you think baby can pick them up, half-moon slices.
 Refrain from offering foods with melted mozzarella as the heat tends to make cheese more rubbery—a consistency that can be challenging for babies to chew and process.

 9 to 12 months old: Serve fresh mozzarella in thin strips for biting practice.
 If baby is shoveling or stuffing whole pieces in, model dramatic biting and chewing or offer shredded mozzarella for a while to reduce the risk.